Why are Tourists visiting Uganda? Why should I visit Uganda?

 Why visit Uganda?
 The answer is simple.
-Uganda is unlike any other Safari Destination on the African Continent.
-It is the Pearl of Africa, one of the most biodiverse countries in the world.
+Uganda is unlike any other Safari Destination on the African Continent, and it is the Pearl of Africa, one of the most biodiverse countries in the World.

-Its diverse and stunning landscapes take in Africa’s tallest mountain range, the snowcapped Rwenzori Mountains of the moon, the vastness of Africa’s largest freshwater lake, Lake Victoria, with its hidden tropical Ssese Islands.
-From Lake Victoria, the ancient River Nile begins its journey through the country to the Mediterranean Sea.
+Its diverse and stunning landscapes take in Africa’s tallest mountain range, the snowcapped Rwenzori Mountains of the moon, and the vastness of Africa’s largest freshwater lake, Lake Victoria, with its hidden tropical Ssese Islands.
+From Lake Victoria, the ancient River Nile begins its journey to the Mediterranean Sea.

 Why visit Uganda?
 With abundant wildlife such as Chimpanzees, Gorillas, the famous Big-5 found in the Savannah parks, and 1600+ rare bird species.

 Bwindi Impenetrable Forest National Park is a renowned mountain gorilla sanctuary.
-At the same time, Kidepo Valley National Park contends for Africa’s best destination for wild game drives, named the third-best savannah park in all of Africa.
+At the same Time, Kidepo Valley National Park contends as Africa’s best destination for wild game drives, named the third-best savannah park in all of Africa.

 Uganda is Africa, as you imagined it, only better.
 Uganda, such as the remote Karamoja region, is “Africa as it used to be fifty-plus years ago.
 In Uganda, you can still find the Africa that Karen Blixen described, the Africa that Ernest Hemingway had us dream about, and all without the crowds.

-Having said all that, let us now give you14 Reasons why you should visit Uganda on a Safari.
+Having said all that, let us now give you15 Reasons why you should visit Uganda on a Safari.

 Why visit Uganda?
-Here are 14 Reasons why you should visit Uganda on a Safari
+Here are 15 Reasons why you should visit Uganda

 The Pearl of Africa is the premier destination for those that seek to have a personal encounter with the Gentle Giants of the Forest.
 Half of the endangered Mountain Gorillas are found in Uganda.
 Tracking them in Bwindi Impenetrable Forest National Park or Mgahinga Gorilla National Park is on most African Travelers’ Bucket List.